-For jumps (J and JAL): PC = PC + sign-extend(Imm12).
+For branches (BEQ and BNE), PC-relative addressing mode is used: PC = PC + sign-extend(immediate).
+For jumps (J and JAL), direct addressing is used: $PC = Immediate^{12}$ .
 For LW and SW base-displacement addressing mode is used.
-The base address in register Rs is added to the sign-extended 6-bit immediate to compute the memory address.
+The base address in register Rs is added to the sign-extended immediate to compute the memory address.